What is the Mentoring Circle?

 We invite and ask alumni to meet students who would greatly benefit from having an e-mentor/mentor to help open doors to internships, apprenticeships or employment opportunities.
 We also conduct a “mocktail” event to provide students with helpful tips on how to land a job through networking.

-Complete the 2022-23 registration form if you are an alumnus or alumna who wants to become a mentor or a VCU undergraduate student seeking a mentor.
+Complete the 2022-23 registration form if you are an alumnus or alumna who wants to become a mentor or a VCU student seeking a mentor.
 Mentorships for the next cohort begin in April.

 - What do mentors do?